saikatbsk/Wave/Readme.md

 ===============================================
 ![alt text](res/wave.png "Wave")
 --------------------------
-A Perceptive User Interface based on Real Time Hand Detection and Tracking.
-The only requirement is an ordinary webcam.
-Developed as a framework.
+A perceptive user interface based on real-time hand detection and tracking.
+Requires a webcam.
 Useful for applications such as gesture-based point and click interfaces.
-A demo paint application allows users to paint using hand and finger gestures.
-Developed using C++ and OpenCV.

 Images
 --------------------------